01 — Brand Identity

 Coral & Mauve

-Scent Packaging Artwork
+Scent Line Packaging

-Label artwork for the scent line.
+The label art for the scent line.
 Each name follows the product naming system — puns and attitude required.

 Ain't My First